jathayde314/APCS/README.md

 Create particles that collide into each other and the walls.
 Note: all collisions are completely elastic and momentum is not preserved.

 ### 2048
 Play 2048 or watch an AI play the game.
+Code lost when hardrive had to be reset.